U.S. misdef advocates use North Korean launch to bolster argument against budget cuts

 Missile defense backers are seizing on North Korea’s launch of another ballistic missile to stave off a Pentagon plan to massively overhaul the multibillion-dollar misdef program.
 Despite the fact that the Taepodong-2 launch on Apr.
 5 failed in flight, missile defense proponents on and off Capitol Hill are rallying to fight the Pentagon’s proposal (unveiled less than 48 hr. after the test shot) to reduce misdef spending by $1.4 billion and kill several programs.
 But the campaign is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "North Korean Missile Threat May Bolster Arguments Against U.S. Misdef Cuts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "North Korean Missile Threat May Bolster Arguments Against U.S. Misdef Cuts".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.